 Trip Planning, Logistics, & Other Thoughts

-Before we jump into how we did our walk of the Te Araroa trail and some helpful logistics we would love to point you to a couple other sites that we found very helpful in the planning of our trip.
+Before we jump into how we did our walk of the Te Araroa trail and some logistics we would love to point you to a few other sites that we found very helpful in the planning of our trip.
 Check out Walking with Wireds’: Advice to Future TA Walkers and this blog on Things I Wish I Knew Before Walking the Te Araroa.
 Both of these pages paint a great picture of what walking the Te Araroa and our resources hope to add to those pages.

 Applying for a New Zealand Visa